Do Go On - 350 - Arctic Badass Peter Freuchen

 This week, Jess has gone away, researched the topic.

-Dave and I do not know what that topic is, and we always ask a question here on the topic.
+Dave and I do not know what that topic is.

 Jess, what is the question this week?